aldryn/aldryn-docs/docs/index.rst

 Getting started
 ===============

-New users should start with the :doc:`tutorial`.
+New users should start with the :doc:`tutorial/index`.
 It's designed to give you the quickest possible start with Aldryn, introducing you to key components and concepts of the system, so that you feel comfortable and familiar with it and are ready to use it in earnest.

 The tutorial takes you from first registration to publishing your site.